bryankb10/open-source/Hardy/expected contribution.md

 expected contribution percentage : 17%

-contributions : making the qr code.
+contributions : making the qr code and designing the 'summaryrestaurant.php'.